 Got a question about yoga?
 Want to know where to put your arm in Trikonasana?
 How does Downward Dog help your shoulders?
 Why do we chant OM?
-In this new series I’ll try to answer all your questions… this one is often asked in the Beginners Yoga class…
+Send me an email and I’ll do my best to explain it for you x

 What’s the right breathing for Marjariasana (cat and cow postures)?